israelrmartinez/INFO-430-lab4/README.md

 HINT: Obtain the new OrderID by using SCOPE_IDENTITY()

 6) Include nested transaction to manage the different steps as explained in lecture (remember: @@TRANCOUNT must be 1 when the final commit is issued).

+## Extra credit: Substring(CAST)
+-- Write the SQL code to create a stored procedure to find all students whose StudentID matches a 4-number pattern -- at the beginning of their number